texta-tk/texta-tk.github.io/source/terminology.rst

 Facts are objects with following properties:

-* fact - name for the annotation (e.g. PER, LOC, or any arbitrary string)
+* fact - a name for the annotation (e.g. PER, LOC, or any arbitrary string)

 * str_val - string value for the annotation (e.g. "Donald Trump" for PER).
-Values don't need to match annotated text segmements.
+Values don't need to match annotated text segments.

 * doc_path - path to the field containing the annotated string (e.g. "text", "text.author", "comment.text.author", etc.)

 * spans - JSON string containing the start and end positions in the annotated string

-Toolkit comes with several predefined fact names that are used by our Multilingual Processor:
+The Toolkit comes with several predefined fact names that are used by our Multilingual Processor:

 .. _factnames: